 Not too surprisingly, when local civic leaders discovered that federal law would require the historic fort to be converted into a homeless shelter they were aghast.
 Civic leaders at the state and local level wanted to make their own decision on housing and resented the big foot of the federal government forcing them to convert federal buildings to social causes like homeless shelters, against the wish of the local community.

-As a result, I was forced to take the situation to Congress, appealing to congressmen and senators alike for a waiver.
-It came down to what was, literally, the last hour, and
+As a result, I was forced to take the situation to Congress, appealing to congressmen and senators alike for a waiver

 The key point here is that federal laws exist which hamper the orderly sale and disposition of unneeded federal property.
 If Obama would concentrate on removing those barriers, he would make the task much easier.
 Huge savings could be achieved if President Obama would implement the regulatory reform he promised.
 Eliminating some of the nonsensical, impractical statutes put in place by his own team would allow experienced, career government employees to act more swiftly and more effectively to trim the fat than any commission the President might eventually assemble.